microsoft/fluentui-react-native/packages/experimental/Button/src/FAB/SPEC.md

   width?: ViewStyle['width'];

   /**
-   * The amount of spacing between an icon and the content, in pixels */ spacingIconContent?: number;
+   * The amount of spacing between an icon and the content when iconPosition is set to 'before', in pixels */ spacingIconContentBefore?: number;

   /**
    * States that can be applied to a button